 Our founders Sarah Castle and Alison Wright planned their hike to be as physically testing as it is awe-inspiring.
 After traversing some of the most striking terrain the USA has to offer, completing the John Muir Trail was an achievement and an honor in equal measure.

-The funds raised have supported outdoor programs for young women in California, Colorado, Montana, and Alaska.
+The funds raised have supported outdoor programs for young women in California, Colorado, Montana, Oregon, and Washington.

 Our inspiration is to foster the rising generation of our future leaders and stewards.
 We know from personal experience that outdoor experiences can be truly transformative for young women — seeding self-esteem, inner strength, and the tenacity to embrace the unexpected.Learn More